alchemistry/alchemlyb/docs/visualisation.rst

 In order for the :class:`~alchemlyb.estimators.TI` estimator to work reliably, the change in the dhdl between lambda state 0 and lambda state 1 should be adequately sampled.
-The function :func:`~alchemlyb.visualisation.plot_ti_dhdl` can be used to access the change of the dhdl across the lambda states.
+The function :func:`~alchemlyb.visualisation.plot_ti_dhdl` can be used to assess the change of the dhdl across the lambda states.

 More than one :class:`~alchemlyb.estimators.TI` estimators can be plotted together as well. ::